 Petty rose to fame in the 1950s and 1960s as one of NASCAR’s early superstars, even winning the inaugural Daytona 500 in 1959.
 During his NASCAR career he would rack up three Grand National Championships, in 1954, 1958 and 1959.

 The wreck the ended Lee Petty’s racing career

 Petty’s top level NASCAR career came to an end after a wreck during a qualifying race for the 1961 Daytona 500.
 He and Johnny Beauchamp, whom he beat by inches to win the first Daytona 500, sailed through the guardrail.
 Their cars tumbled, leaving Petty lifeless, as recalled by his son Richard.
 After a four month hospital stay, doctors advised him to stay off the track.
 Being Lee Petty, he sporadically showed up to competitions until officially retiring after a race at Watkins Glen in 1964.
 Beauchamp, suffering head and neck injuries, never returned to NASCAR competition.
 Watch the Lee Petty wreck below.

-Lee Petty’s son is Richard Petty, and he is grandfather to Kyle Petty and Ritchie Petty.
-He’s also great grandfather to Adam Petty, who became the first fourth generation driver in NASCAR.
-Adam died during a practice session crash at New Hampshire International Speedway in 2000.
+Lee Petty is father to Richard Petty, and grandfather to Kyle Petty and Ritchie Petty.
+He’s also great-grandfather to Adam Petty, who became the first fourth generation driver in NASCAR.
+Adam sadly died during a practice session crash at New Hampshire International Speedway in 2000.
 Lee Petty passed away just three days after Adam’s Winston Cup Series debut at the age of 86.